When was Planet founded?

 Who are Planet’s customers?

-We have customers and users in over 100 countries.
-Planet is a leading provider of geospatial data for use in agriculture, government, and commercial mapping, and is seeing customer growth in new markets insurance, commodities, and finance.
+We currently serve more than 30,000 users, 400 customers, in over 40 countries.
+Planet is a leading provider of geospatial data for use in agriculture, government, and commercial mapping, and is seeing customer in commerce, geopolitics, energy and infrastructure, the environment and other vertical markets.

 What does Planet do to mitigate space debris?